gomorpheus/morpheus-docs/getting_started/appliance_setup/appliance_setup.rst

     ..
 NOTE:: The Master User is the system super user and will have full access privileges.

-Upon completing of the initial appliance setup, you will be taken to the Admin > Settings page, where you will add your License Key.
+Upon completing of the initial appliance setup, you will be taken to the |AdmSet| page, where you will add your License Key.

 Login Methods
 -------------

 Master Tenant

-- Enter username or email. and password
+- Enter username (or email address) and password

 Subtenant